How To Get Long-Term Retail Employees To Unlearn Bad Selling Habits

 Unlearning is a way of saying you aim to let go of what you have already learned or acquired.
 It is about being open to a new way of doing something.

-Until someone can be open to a better way of doing something, they will fight to hold on to what is familiar.
+Until people are open to a better way of doing something, they will fight to hold on to what is familiar.

-Throughout retail, we operate with customer service models that have grown outdated.
+Throughout retail, we operate with outdated customer service models.
 You can’t just wait for customers to ask for help.
 You have to get into the aisles and connect.

 Long-term salespeople often have the illusion that they’re awesome salespeople delivering a high level of service, but that’s just not accurate.